Lucille Roybal-Allard: Early life, education, and career

 Roybal-Allard was born in Boyle Heights, California, the daughter of Edward R. Roybal, who served in Congress from 1963 to 1993, and Lucille Beserra Roybal.
 She attended Ramona Convent Secondary School in Alhambra, California, graduating in 1959.
 She also attended California State University, Los Angeles.

 Roybal-Allard was a public relations officer and fund-raising executive.
 She was also a member of the California State Assembly from 1987 to 1992, first elected on May 12, 1987, in a special election to replace Gloria Molina, who resigned after being elected to the Los Angeles City Council.

 U.S. House of Representatives

 Elections

 In 1992, Roybal-Allard won the Democratic nomination for the newly created 33rd district, which included a sliver of the area her father had represented for 30 years.
-She won the general election handily and has been reelected 13 times with no substantial opposition in this heavily Democratic, Latino-majority district.
-Her district was renumbered the 34th after the 2000 Census and the 40th after the 2010 Census.
+She won the general election handily and was re-elected 14 times with no substantial opposition in this heavily Democratic, Latino-majority district.
+Her district was renumbered the 34th after the 2000 census and the 40th after the 2010 census.
 As of the 2010 census, it is the most Latino district in the nation, with a Latino majority of 86.5%.
 Until 2013, she represented much of downtown Los Angeles.